kaltura/playkit-js-contrib/docs/webcast-install.md

 ### 4 MediaSpace installation
 Go to your MediaSpace instance admin-page, to the kwebcast module.
 Copy and save the existing value of `PlayerUiconfId` and use it in case you want to revert the use of V7 player.
 Paste the player-id from #3 into that field and Save.
+**Make sure** not to add a V7 player id to `BSEPlayerUIConfID` as this will break KAF.

 ### 5 Test
 Follow regular flows to create a new Webcast or utilize an existing one and test.
 Your player should load V7 with QNA and Kaltura live plugins while using V7 player